Overview (May 2023)

-Animal cruelty (June2022)
+Animal cruelty (May 2023)

-Animal testing (June 2022)
+Animal testing (May 2023)

 The use of animals in scientific research remains a vital tool in improving our understanding of how biological systems work in health and disease, and in the development of new medicines, treatments and technologies.
 I am assured that animals, including dogs, are only used in research when there are no suitable alternatives, and any tests are carried out under controls that keep suffering to a minimum.
 This is known as the last-resort principle, and I am opposed to animal tests where alternative approaches could be used.

-Sale of Ivory (June 2022)
+Sale of Ivory (May 2023)

 The sale of ivory is an abhorrent practice, requiring the killing of one of the world’s most iconic and intelligent animals, the elephant.

-Genetic technology (Precision Breeding) Bill (June 2022)
+Genetic technology (Precision Breeding) Bill (May 2023)

 The Government is showing its commitment to agricultural and scientific innovation in the UK through the Genetic Technology (Precision Breeding) Act.
 The Act removes unnecessary barriers inherited from the EU to enable the development and marketing of precision bred plants and animals, which will drive economic growth and position the UK as the leading country in which to invest in agri-food research and innovation.